puppetlabs/puppet-docs/source/windows/installing.markdown

 ### Supported Platforms

-Puppet runs on the following Windows versions:
+Puppet runs on the following versions of Windows:

 * Windows Server 2003 and 2003 R2
 * Windows Server 2008 and 2008 R2
 * Windows 7

-The Puppet installer bundles all of Puppet's prerequisites, and there are no additional software requirements.
+The Puppet installer bundles all of Puppet's prerequisites.
+There are no additional software requirements.

 ### Puppet Master Requirements

 Windows nodes cannot serve as puppet master servers.

-* If your Windows nodes will be fetching configurations from a puppet master server, you need a \*nix puppet master server at your site.
+* If your Windows nodes will be fetching configurations from a puppet master, you will need a \*nix server to run as puppet master at your site.
 * If your Windows nodes will be compiling and applying configurations locally with puppet apply, you should disable the puppet agent service on them after installing Puppet.